Dealing with Debt: A Consumer's Guide

 Bankruptcy is a legal process, regulated by the Act, by which you may be discharged from most of your debts.
 The purpose of the Act is to permit an honest, but unfortunate, debtor to obtain a discharge from his or her debts, subject to reasonable conditions.

-When you declare bankruptcy, your assets are given to a trustee in bankruptcy who then sells them and distributes the money among your creditors.
+When you declare bankruptcy, your assets are given to an LIT who then sells them and distributes the money among your creditors.
 Once you declare bankruptcy, your unsecured creditors will not be able to take legal steps to recover their debts from you (such as seizing assets or garnisheeing wages).

 What are the duties of a bankrupt?

-Once you are legally a bankrupt, you are required to perform the duties of bankrupts as outlined in Appendix I. The trustee will inform you of these duties.
+Once you are legally a bankrupt, you are required to perform the duties of bankrupts as outlined in Appendix I. The LIT will inform you of these duties.

 How does one declare bankruptcy?

-First, you meet with a trustee in bankruptcy who will assess your financial situation and explain the options available to you as described earlier.
-If you decide to declare bankruptcy, the trustee will help you complete several forms that you will have to sign.
-You are considered a bankrupt only when the trustee files these forms with the Official Receiver.
+First, you meet with an LIT who will assess your financial situation and explain the options available to you as described earlier.
+If you decide to declare bankruptcy, the LIT will help you complete several forms that you will have to sign.
+You are considered a bankrupt only when the LIT files these forms with the Official Receiver.

 What kind of forms will I have to sign?